Pyprohly/reddit-api-doc-notes/docs/api-reference/wiki.rst

    "content_md","string","The wiki page markdown content."
    "content_html","string","The wiki page content as HTML."
-   "may_revise","boolean","Whether the current user may edit the wiki page."
+   "may_revise","boolean","True if the current user may edit the wiki page."
-   "revision_id","string","The revivsion UUID."
+   "revision_id","string","The current revision UUID."
-   "revision_date","integer","The UNIX timestamp of when the revision was commited."
+   "revision_date","integer","UNIX timestamp of when the current revision was commited."
-   "revision_by","object","The author of the revision.
+   "revision_by","object","Author of the revision.

    The object is similar to the :ref:`User schema <user-schema>` except it's missing the `awardee_karma`, `awarder_karma`, and `total_karma` fields."